lookell/glider-pro-windows/preparing_house_files.md

     cargo build --release

-Next, run the `resfork-extract` tool on an AppleDouble, MacBinary, or raw resource fork containing a house's resources:
+Next, run the `resfork-extract` tool on an AppleDouble, MacBinary, or raw resource fork containing a house's resources.
+The first file name must be the raw house data, the second must be the resource fork, and the third must be the desired output file:

-    cargo run --release convert Slumberland.rsrc Slumberland.zip
+    cargo run --release gliderpro Slumberland Slumberland.rsrc Slumberland.glh

-Extract the output zip file to a convenient directory and then, from that directory, run the generated batch script:

-    .\build.bat

-If all goes well, the final output file will be generated (`house.glr`).
-Make a copy of the house's data fork and rename it to something like `Slumberland.glh`, with extension `.glh`.
-Rename `house.glr` to a matching base name; in this case it would be `Slumberland.glr`.
-These two files together can now be placed into the game's Houses directory, and the game should load them together without any problems.
+If this succeeds, then Slumberland.glh is ready to be used by Glider PRO.
+Now, simply place it into the `Houses` directory for Glider PRO to find.
+If there is a `portable.dat` next to the Glider PRO executable, the Houses directory is also next to that executable.
+If `portable.dat` does not exist, then the directory is at `%APPDATA%\glider-pro-windows\Houses`.

 ## Explanation